-During phase 3 of the distributed energy project implementation process, the agency validates the distributed energy project with feasibility studies, ensures that there are no major barriers to prevent project implementation, and explores procurement options.
+During phase 3 of the distributed energy project implementation process, the agency validates the distributed energy project with feasibility studies, ensures that there are no major barriers to project implementation, and explores procurement options.

 Step 1: Refine Initial Screening Results through Feasibility Studies